paulrobertlloyd/roadtrip/5-going-further/content.md

 # Build a Responsive Website in a Week
 ## Day 5: Going further with Responsive Web Design

-In the final part of our responsive web design tutorial, Clearleft's Paul Robert Lloyd explains how there is more to a responsive design than just flexible layouts, images and media queries.
+In the final part of our responsive web design tutorial, Clearleft’s Paul Robert Lloyd explains how there is more to a responsive design than just flexible layouts, images and media queries.

 * * *